 I sometimes rotate and change fertilizers, but I’m currently using Dyna-Gro Grow for most of my leafy houseplants and I don’t think I’ll ever switch again.
 This is an AMAZING fertilizer and I stock up on it from Amazon.

 I like to fertilize dilutely with every watering.
 That way my plants receive constant nutrients, similar to how they would grow in nature, and I don’t have to remember the last time I applied fertilizer!

-Want your very own Monstera deliciosa plant.
-Click HERE to purchase one easily from Amazon!
+Want to buy your very own Monstera deliciosa plant?
+You can purchase one easily from Amazon!
 It is one of the most gratifying and rewarding houseplants in my collection!

 3. LEAF PROGRESSION